-- Research where the primary aim is to address, reduce or eliminate health disparities and equity related to health risks, issues and access faced by minorities and/or Caribbean populations
+- Research where the primary aim is to address, reduce or eliminate health disparities and equity related to health risks and access

-- CBPR research to improve delivery of evidence-based interventions among minorities and/or Caribbean populations
+- CBPR to improve delivery of evidence-based interventions

-- Culturally adapted research on intimate partner violence, HIV and drug use among minorities and/or Caribbean populations
+- Culturally adapted research on intimate partner violence, HIV, substance abuse, chronic disease and reproductive health

-- Studies related to the role of stigma in its relationship to health disparities or inequities among minorities and/or Caribbean populations
+- Studies related to the role of stigma in its relationship to health disparities or inequity

 - Pre-exposure prophylaxis (PrEP), feasibility, acceptability and barriers